 If you are looking forward to undergo a penile enlargement procedure with the Subcutaneous Soft Silicone Implant (ELIST Implant) to achieve a simultaneous increase in penis length and girth, going through circumcision is a must.
 First, the skin at the base of the penis is cleansed with alcohol and allowed to dry.
 Dr. Elist uses an index finger to palpate the lateral side of the penis to determine the position of the root of the penis.
 With a tuberculin syringe and needle, the anesthetic is injected parallel to the root of the penis.
 While the penis is stabilized by gentle downward or ventral traction, the needle is inserted at the base of the penis and inserted beneath the skin surface.
 The anesthetic is injected and the needle withdrawn.
 An incision is made around the base of the foreskin, the foreskin is pulled back, and it is cut away from the penis.
 Stitches are usually used to close the skin edges.

-- Occasionally, the foreskin on an uncircumcised penis can be difficult or impossible to retract (phimosis).
+- Prevention of penile problems.
+Occasionally, the foreskin on an uncircumcised penis can be difficult or impossible to retract (phimosis).
 This can lead to inflammation of the foreskin or head of the penis.

 - Decreased risk of penile cancer.
 Although cancer of the penis is rare, it’s less common in circumcised men.
 In addition, cervical cancer is less common in the female sexual partners of circumcised men.